Cold, Snowy Weather Strategies

 - No school breakfast service

-- Before school KEY Zone programs are cancelled.
-No impact on after school KEY Zone.
+- No impact on after school KEY Zone.

-- ECFE and School Readiness/PreK classes scheduled to start prior to 9:45AM are cancelled
+- ECFE classes scheduled to start prior to 9:45AM are cancelled

 - Afternoon and evening Community Education programs and community/organization permitted activities will be held as scheduled

-- Head Start morning classes are cancelled, afternoon classes run as scheduled.
+- Preschool morning and all day classes are cancelled, afternoon classes run as scheduled.

 - K-12 afternoon activities and athletics will be held